nairkivm/nairkivm.github.io/_projects/project-008-e-commerce-lambda-etl.md

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-cart-and-availaibility-data.png" alt="Entity relationship diagram of the 'customer cart' and 'vendor availability' data in the destination schema" style="width:100%;">
-    <figcaption>Entity relationship diagram of the 'customer cart' and 'vendor availability' data in the destination schema.</figcaption>
+    <figcaption style="font-size: 0.8em;">Entity relationship diagram of the 'customer cart' and 'vendor availability' data in the destination schema.</figcaption>
 </figure>

 Real-time data from various sources such as customer interactions and vendor updates is simulated using Kafka Producer and then ingested using Kafka Consumer.
 Every single message or data is then processed with Python utilities (and Pandas) and loaded into BigQuery, ensuring that it is available for immediate analysis and action.
 Vendors can monitor product availability and customer behavior in real-time, enabling quick decision-making.

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-kafka-log.png" alt="Example of stream process log" style="width:100%;">
-    <figcaption>Example of stream process log.</figcaption>
+    <figcaption style="font-size: 0.8em;">Example of stream process log.</figcaption>
 </figure>

 ## Part III: Integrating Lambda Architecture and dbt